-Because of invasive species and other environmental stressors, native fishes have declined in abundance throughout the region (Matern et al. 2002; Brown and Michniuk 2007; Sommer et al. 2007; Mount et al. 2012).
-Habitat degradation, changes in hydrology and water quality, and stabilization of natural environmental variability are all factors that generally favor nonnative, invasive species (Mount et al. 2012; Moyle et al. 2012).
+Changes in hydrology and water quality, stabilization of natural environmental variability, and other modification to Delta generally favor nonnative, invasive species (Mount et al. 2012; Moyle et al. 2012) to the detriment of native species.
+These non-native species prey on and/or compete with native species for resources to the detriment of native species and are an important factor in the decline of native species populations throughout the region (Matern et al. 2002; Brown and Michniuk 2007; Sommer et al. 2007; Mount et al. 2012).

 As described in the discussion of nutrients and foodweb support above, the introductions of two clams from Asia have led to major alterations in the food web in the Delta.
-Potamocorbula and Corbicula clams significantly reduce the phytoplankton and zooplankton concentrations in the water column, reducing food availability for native fishes, such as delta smelt and young Chinook salmon (Feyrer et al. 2007; Kimmerer 2002b).
+The Potamocorbula and Corbicula clams significantly reduce the phytoplankton and zooplankton concentrations in the water column, reducing food availability for native fishes, such as delta smelt and young Chinook salmon (Feyrer et al. 2007; Kimmerer 2002b).

 Predation

 Predation is an important factor that influences the behavior, distribution, and abundance of prey species in aquatic communities to varying degrees.
 Predation can have differing effects on a population of fish, depending on the size or age selectivity, mode of capture, mortality rates, and other factors.
 Predation is a part of every foodweb, and native Delta fishes were part of the historical Delta foodweb.
-The introduction of nonnative predators has likely increased mortality fates for juvenile salmonids in the Delta (Vogel 2011).
+The introduction of nonnative predators has likely increased mortality rates for juvenile salmonids in the Delta (Vogel 2011).
 NMFS (2014a) rated predation of juvenile winter-run Chinook salmon and spring-run Chinook salmon during rearing and outmigration as a stressor of “Very High” importance.
 Predation occurs by fish, birds, and mammals.

 A panel of experts was convened to review data on predation in the Delta and draw preliminary conclusions on the effects of predation on salmonids.
 The panel acknowledged that the system supports large populations of fish predators that consume juvenile salmonids (Grossman et al. 2013).
 However, the panel concluded that because of extensive flow modification, altered habitat conditions, native and nonnative fish and avian predators, temperature and DO limitations, and the overall reduction in salmon population size, it was unclear what proportion of juvenile salmonid mortality could be attributed to predation.
 The panel further indicated that predation, while the proximate cause of mortality, may be influenced by a combination of other stressors that make fish more vulnerable to predation.

 Striped bass, white catfish, largemouth bass and other centrarchids, and silversides are among the introduced, nonnative species that are notable predators of smaller-bodied fish species and juveniles of larger species in the Delta.
 Along with largemouth bass, striped bass are believed to be major predators on larger-bodied fish in the Delta.
 In open-water habitats, striped bass are most likely the primary predator of juvenile and adult delta smelt (California Department of Water Resources et al. 2013) and can be an important open-water predator on juvenile salmonids (Johnston and Kumagai 2012).
-Native Sacramento pikeminnow (Ptychocheilus grandis) may also prey on juvenile salmonids and other fishes.
-Limited sampling of smaller pikeminnows did not find evidence of salmonids in the foregut of Sacramento pikeminnow (Nobriga and Feyrer 2007), but this does not mean that Sacramento pikeminnow do not prey on salmonids in the Delta.
+Native Sacramento pikeminnow (Ptychocheilus grandis) also prey on juvenile salmonids and other fishes.
+While limited sampling of smaller pikeminnows did not find evidence of salmonids in the foregut of Sacramento pikeminnow (Nobriga and Feyrer 2007), this does not mean that Sacramento pikeminnow do not prey on salmonids in the Delta since pikeminnow predation of juvenile salmon has been documented at RBDD (Vogel 1995).